“Good food is all the sweeter, when shared with friends.”

 So long Vigan.
 With pride – I’m glad to see you unchanging! (–,)

-Isabela is the second largest province in the Philippines, located in the Southern Luzon.
+Isabela is the second largest province in the Philippines, located in the Northern Luzon.

 During our trip, each and every corner was picturesque, as if they’re waiting anytime to be captured.
 Which I lovingly did.
 As the saying goes: A picture is worth a thousand words.